richard-blazek/Brainfuck/README.md

-# Brainfuck interpreter
+# Brainfuck compiler and interpreter
-This is an interpreter for Brainfuck, a general-purpose programming language.
+This is a compiler and an interpreter for Brainfuck, a general-purpose programming language.
+Interpreter can work on any platform where it compiles, the compiler generates ELF files for x86_64 Linux.

+At the moment, compilation is not working as the generated ELF file always causes a segfault.

-## Features
+## Why Brainfuck?
 - **Safety:**
     Brainfuck does not require manual memory management which eliminates many common security bugs.